linkedinlabs/admin-tools-figma/README.md

 * Similar to `watch`, you may specify a build environment: `npm run build:internal` or `npm run build:public`.
 If not specified, the default is `:internal`.

-Once a new build is created, the updates can be published through Figma’s desktop app (see `build-README-template.md` for further instructions).
+Once a new build is created, the updates can be published through Figma’s desktop app (see [the wiki](https://go/designtools) for further instructions).

 ## Technologies